 Refinancing your investment property can feel like a strategic power-up for your portfolio, potentially freeing up cash or securing better loan terms.
 It’s an exciting prospect!
 However, like any significant financial decision, especially when it involves your investments, it’s not one to jump into without a clear understanding of all the angles.
 It’s a bit different than refinancing the home you live in, and there are specific risks and costs that savvy investors always weigh carefully.
 Taking the time to thoroughly evaluate your options upfront can make all the difference between a smart financial maneuver and a decision you might later regret.
 We want you to feel completely confident and prepared, so let’s walk through some key considerations to keep on your radar.
 This means looking closely at how lenders view these types of loans, getting real about the numbers involved in closing, and being aware of how broader market changes could play a role.
 Understanding these elements helps you protect your investment and ensure that refinancing truly aligns with your long-term financial strategy.
 It’s about making sure the numbers work not just for today, but for the future of your property investment journey.
 Being proactive here means you’re not just reacting to opportunities, but carefully shaping your financial future with clear eyes.

-Why Lenders Are Stricter with Investment Properties
+Why Lenders Have Stricter Requirements for Investment Properties

 So, you’re looking to refinance an investment property.
 It’s a similar process to refinancing your primary residence, but lenders tend to scrutinize these applications a bit more closely.
 They’ll carefully assess your credit score, your debt-to-income ratio (DTI), and how many properties you already own.
 Generally, lenders see investment properties as carrying a bit more risk than a primary home.
 If financial trouble hits, people are often more likely to prioritize their home mortgage over an investment property loan.
 That’s why having a strong credit score and a low DTI – ideally 36% or less – is really key to getting approved and securing favorable terms.
 At MoFin Lending, we’re transparent about our requirements for our various loan programs, so you’ll know where you stand from the outset.